CDRXavier/XpandShield/README.txt

 Arduino Zero also do not display any of the "imcompatiable-ness" of the Arduino UNO, however it had not been tested with.
 To use IIC with Arduino Zero, short the upper two of the "version select" pads.

+You can use v1_X (5V LED) boards on any 3v3 Arduino (Due, Zero, etc.), provided that you do not solder the LEDs.
 ______
 Code/sketch/program